codemagic-ci-cd/codemagic-sample-projects/integrations/firebase_crashlytics_demo_project/README.md

 ## iOS apps using SwiftPackageManager (SPM)

-For Native iOS apps, in the case of using SwiftPackageManager (SPM) instead of CocoaPods, the following script needs to be added in a post-publishing script:
+For native iOS apps, in the case of using SwiftPackageManager (SPM) instead of CocoaPods, the following script needs to be added in a post-publishing script:

 ```yaml
   scripts: